 Firearm Mishandling Defense Lawyers

-The right to bear arms comes with many restrictions and responsibilities in Glendale, CA. California firearm offenses vary widely in nature and scope, and you can get in trouble for something as simple as unlawful possession.
+The right to bear arms comes with many restrictions and responsibilities in Glendale, CA. California firearm offenses can result from any number of statute violations, and you can get in trouble for something as simple as unlawful possession.

-Commonly, possession charges are related to a felon in possession of a firearm, but it could also be related to possessing a concealed firearm when you don't have a permit or a felon possessing ammunition.
+Most commonly, these charges are related to a felon in possession of a firearm, but you could also face them for possessing a concealed firearm when you don't have a permit or a felon possessing ammunition.

-While all Glendale, CA, firearm charges are perilous, one thing that can make a big difference is how you supposedly used the gun.
-Brandishing a weapon normally does not include use of the weapon beyond showing it with the intent to scare another person.
+While all Glendale, CA, firearm charges are perilous, the way the firearm was (and wasn't) allegedly used can make a big difference.
+Brandishing a weapon does not typically involve firing the gun, but instead using it to make a threat.
 This is often prosecuted as a misdemeanor instead of a felony.

 On the contrary, discharging a firearm will almost always be a more serious charge.
-Particularly for allegations such as a drive-by shooting or shooting at an inhabited dwelling, the penalties are very harsh.
+Particularly in incidents such as a drive-by shooting or shooting at an inhabited dwelling, it's unlikely that you'd get off with a small fee or community service.

 Family and Animal Abuse Defense Lawyers

-Violent crime charges are bad enough on their own.
-However, the stigma and penalties are even worse when spouses, children, or other family members are affected.
-Domestic violence isn't just battery on your spouse; it includes any actual harm caused, threats of abuse, and even just making someone think that they could be injured.
+The stakes are high for all kinds of violent crime allegations.
+Domestic accusations, though, are especially hard to fight.
+Domestic violence goes beyond battery on your spouse; it includes injuries of all kinds, threats of abuse, and even just making someone think that they could be injured.
 Domestic violence charges are about more than just the alleged harm or danger, though — they're about who it supposedly was committed against.
 To qualify, the alleged victim must have held some kind of close relationship with the alleged offender, for example, romantic partners or parents who share a child.

-Domestic violence charges aren't the only ones that are defined by the alleged victim.
-Child abuse charges are saved for when someone alleged hurt a child on purpose, meanwhile child endangerment includes either negligently or purposefully putting a child in danger.
-These charges can be filed together, increasing their seriousness.
+Crimes against children also have their own specific legal categories.
+Child abuse involves the direct, intentional cause of harm to a child, meanwhile child endangerment includes either negligently or purposefully putting a child in danger.
+These charges can be filed together, increasing their gravity.

 Our experienced violent crimes defense lawyers aren't limited to just conflicts between family members who live together.
 We can also help you fight animal cruelty charges, elder abuse charges, and, in cases with youth defendants, juvenile crime charges.